Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

         /scratch/courses01/usr123
         ```

-## 1.0.2 Setup the project space

 When you first log in, your directory in the scratch space will be an empty folder.
 The first job for the day will be to clone the workshop materials into this space.
-To do this, open the VSCode terminal (`Ctrl + J`) and run the following commands:
+To do this, open the VSCode terminal (`Ctrl + J` (Windows/Linux) / `Cmd + J` (Mac)) and run the following commands:

 ```bash
 git clone https://github.com/Sydney-Informatics-Hub/nextflow-on-hpc-materials.git